harriebird/pyraffle/README.md

 # pyraffle

 A simple raffle notebook.
-This is initially made for the raffle in the Software Freedom Day Bukidnon 2025.
-This was made compatible with Luma guest list.
+This was initially made for the raffle in the Software Freedom Day Bukidnon 2025.
+This was made compatible with the [Luma](https://luma.com/) guest list.

 ## Setup
 1. Clone this repository.